yceruto/msgphp/README.md

 bin/composer update
 ```

-Each of these scripts will iterate though the subtrees in `src/` and call the
+Each of these scripts will iterate through the subtrees in `src/` and call the
 respective binary, passing all options, e.g.

 ```bash